-SPANISH 395-0 Special Topics in the Literatures of Latin America and/or Spain Advanced study of topics in the literary traditions of either Latin America or Spain.
+SPANISH 395-0 Topics in Latin American, Latino, and/or Iberian Cultures Advanced study of topics in the literary traditions of either Latin America or Spain.
 Possible topics include intellectual history, transatlantic exchanges, the short story, literature of the fantastic, feminist traditions, hybrid cultures, and history and fiction.
 May be repeated for credit with different topic.
 Prerequisite: 1 course from 250, 251, 260, or 261.